-Our cash used in operations was \$1,753 for the three months ended March 31, 2014, cash used in investing activities was \$1 for the three months ended March 31, 2014, and cash provided by financing activities was \$6,646 for the three months ended March 31, 2014.
-As of March 31, 2014, our cash balance was \$6,954.
+For the six months ended June 30, 2014, our cash used in operations was \$3,760, cash used in investing activities was \$554, and cash provided by financing activities was \$16,146.
+As of June 30, 2014, our cash balance was \$13,894.

 On November 8, 2013, we entered into the 2013 Purchase Agreement that will allow us to raise up to \$20,000 through periodic issuances of common stock over a three year period.
-As of March 31, 2014, the Company had received an aggregate of \$6,500 under the 2013 Purchase Agreement through the issuance of 28,606,294 shares of its common stock (see notes 3 and 15 in the accompanying footnotes to the financial statements).
+As of June 30, 2014, we had received an aggregate of \$16,000 under the 2013 Purchase Agreement through the issuance of 85,355,615 shares of our common stock.
+(See note 3 in the accompanying footnotes to the financial statements.)

-We anticipate that our current capital resources, when considering expected losses from operations, will be sufficient to fund our operations through the middle of 2015.
+We anticipate that our current capital resources, when considering expected losses from operations, will be sufficient to fund our operations through the end of 2015.
 We have a relatively limited history of producing bulk amorphous alloy components and products on a mass-production scale.
-Furthermore, Visser's ability to produce our products in desired quantities and at commercially reasonable prices is uncertain and is dependent on a variety of factors that are outside of our control, including the nature and design of the component, the customer's specifications, and required delivery timelines.
-These factors, combined with additional liquidity requirements associated with expenses incurred in connection with the Visser arbitration proceedings, will likely require that we make draw-downs under the 2013 Purchase Agreement, raise additional funds by other means, or pursue other strategic initiatives to support our operations beyond the middle part of 2015.
+Furthermore, the ability of future contract manufacturers to produce our products in desired quantities and at commercially reasonable prices is uncertain and is dependent on a variety of factors that are outside of our control, including the nature and design of the component, the customer's specifications, and required delivery timelines.
+These factors will likely require that we continue to make draw-downs under the 2013 Purchase Agreement, raise additional funds by other means, or pursue other strategic initiatives to support our operations beyond the end of 2015.
 There is no assurance that we will be able to continue to make draw-downs under the 2013 Purchase Agreement or to raise additional funds by other means on acceptable terms, if at all.
 If we were to continue to make draw-downs under the 2013 Stock Purchase Agreement or to raise additional funds through other means by issuing securities, existing stockholders may be diluted.
 If funding is insufficient at any time in the future, we may be required to alter or reduce the scope of our operations or to cease operations entirely.
 Uncertainty as to the outcome of these factors raises substantial doubt about our ability to continue as a going concern.